Last updated: October 12, 2022

 Further away, looking towards the east, you might be able to see Mount Banks, the cliff wall of Du Faur Head, and Lockleys Pylon right behind it.

-Before you go and visit Walls Lookout, it’s recommended to have a look at Google Maps (in satellite view) to identify those spots in the Blue Mountains.
+Before visiting Walls Lookout, it’s a good idea to look at Google Maps (in satellite view) to identify those spots in the Blue Mountains.

 That makes it easier to understand where Walls Lookout is located in relation to other landmarks in this beautiful part of the world.